Subscribe to get access

 An increasing number of home builders and real estate agents are discovering that they can get a leg up in the marketplace by advertising that a property has green features—and once again, green lighting is often the easiest place to start.
 Walter Molony, a spokesperson for the National Association of Realtors, told The Daily Green, “People definitely value energy efficiency.
 As utility costs continue to rise, it becomes greater value in people’s minds.

 The number of homes that were built according to voluntary green building standards ballooned by 50 percent between 2004 and 2007, reports the National Association of Home Builders (NAHB).
 Al- though new home starts have dropped dramatically in the wake of the housing market crash and global recession, interest in greener features remains high.
-More than half the NAHB’s 235,000 members (representing about 80 percent of U.S. home builders) reported in 2007 that they were starting to use at least some green building practices.

 Further, real estate professionals are starting to notice that owners of green homes tend to be happier than when they live in more conventional digs, as reported by a recent NAHB/McGraw-Hill Construction survey.
 It’s worth noting that almost 40 percent of Americans who recently renovated their dwellings did so with at least some green products.